iterative/dvc/docs/doc.rst

 Not only can DVC streamline your work into a single, reproducible environment, it also makes it easy to share this environment by Git including the dependencies (DAG) — an exciting collaboration feature which gives the ability to reproduce the research results in different computers.
 Moreover, you can share your data files through cloud storage services like AWS S3 or Google Cloud Project (GCP)  Storage since DVC does not push data files to Git repositories.

-**Note:** If you are interested in reading more about practical aspects of using DVC in machine learning projects, please refer to the tutorials and articles collected in ‘Further Reading’ section.
-There are articles there walking you through the end-to-end implementation of DVC-based pipeline for Python- and R-based ML projects.

 ============
 Installation